-(i) the child has not yet been placed for adoption, and
+- Your child has not yet been placed for adoption.

-(ii) the parent(s) can show a ‘change of circumstance’ since the placement order was made.
+- If you can show a ‘change od circumstances’ since the placement order was made.

 Go through your Judgment and look at the criticisms made against you and work out which changes you have evidence for and collect your evidence together.